heliocloud-data/platform/tools/fileregistry/CloudMe-data-access-spec-0.3.md

 * **endpoint** - same as was provided to GlobalDataRegistry.json, an accessble S3 (or equivalent) bucket link
 * **name** - same as was provided to GlobalDataRegistry.json, a descriptive name for the dataset.
 * **region** - same as was provided to GlobalDataRegistry.json, which AWS region
-* **egressPolicy** - one of 'no-egress', 'user-pays', 'egress-allowed', or 'none'
+* **egress** - one of 'no-egress', 'user-pays', 'egress-allowed', or 'none'
 * **status** - A return code, typically "1200/OK".
 Site owners can temporarily set this to other values
 * **contact** - Who to contact for issues with this bucket, e.g. "Dr. Contact, dr_contact@example.com"

 * **description** - Optional description of this collection
 * **citation** - Optional how to cite, preferably a DOI for the server
+* **comment** - A catch-all comment field for data provider and developer use.
+It should not contain information required to parse the data items.

 For each dataset, the catalog entry requires:

 * **id** a unique ID for the dataset that follows the ID naming requirements
-* **loc** a fully qualified pointer to the object directory containing both the dataset and the required fileRegistry.
+* **index** a fully qualified pointer to the object directory containing both the dataset and the required fileRegistry.
 It MUST start with s3:// or "https://" (or equivalent) end in a terminating '/'.
-* **startDate**: string, Restricted ISO 8601 date/time of first record of data in the entire dataset.
+* **start**: string, Restricted ISO 8601 date/time of first record of data in the entire dataset OR the word 'static' for items such as model shapes that lack a time field.
-* **stopDate**: string, Restricted ISO 8601 date/time of end of the last record of data in the entire dataset.
+* **stop**: string, Restricted ISO 8601 date/time of end of the last record of data in the entire dataset OR the word 'static' for items such as model shapes that lack a time field.
-* **modificationDate**: string, Restricted ISO 8601 date/time of last time this dataset was updated
+* **modification**: string, Restricted ISO 8601 date/time of last time this dataset was updated
 * **title** a short descriptive title sufficient to identify the dataset and its utility to users
-* **indexFormat** Defines what format the actual fileRegistry is, one of 'csv', 'csv-zip' or 'parquet'
+* **indextype** Defines what format the actual fileRegistry is, one of 'csv', 'csv-zip' or 'parquet'
-* **fileFormat** the file format of the actual data.
+* **filetype** the file format of the actual data.
 Must be from the prescribed list of files.

 * **description** optional description for dataset".
-* **resourceURL** optional identifier e.g. SPASE ID".
+* **resource** optional identifier e.g. SPASE ID, dataset description URL, DOI, json link of model parameters, or similar ancillary information".
-* **creationDate** optional ISO 8601 date/time of the dataset creation".
+* **creation** optional ISO 8601 date/time of the dataset creation".
+* **expiration** optional ISO 8601 date/time after which the dataset will be expired, migrated, or not maintained".
+* **verified** optional ISO 8601 date/time for when the dataset was last tested by verifier programs".
 * **citation** optional how to cite this dataset, DOI or similar".
 * **contact** optional contact name".
-* **contactID** optional contact SPASE ID, DOI or ORCID".
-* **aboutURL** optional website URL for info, team, etc.
+* **about** optional website URL for info, team, etc.
+* **multiyear** optional True/False field (default: False) for use when dataitems span multiple years (see 3.2 below)

 For file formats, there is a prescibed list.
 As new file formats are introduced, we will update this specification to give a single unique identifier for it.
-The reason for the prescribed list is to avoid ambiguity or the need for users to parse (for example, avoidingg figuring out '.fts', 'fits', '.FTS', etc)  Repositories with multiple files types can specify them as a comma-separated list with no spaces, e.g. 'fits,csv' for a dataset that contains both images and event lists. currently allows 'fits,csv,cdf,netcdf3,netcdf, hdf5,datamap,other'.
+The reason for the prescribed list is to avoid ambiguity or the need for users to parse (for example, avoiding figuring out '.fts', 'fits', '.FTS', etc)  Repositories with multiple files types can specify them as a comma-separated list with no spaces, e.g. 'fits,csv' for a dataset that contains both images and event lists.
+Currently defined types are 'fits,csv,cdf,netcdf3,netcdf4,hdf5,datamap,txt,binary,other'.

-The catalog.json file has to be updated when new data is added to a dataset, by updating the **stopDate** item.
+The catalog.json file has to be updated when new data is added to a dataset, by updating the **stop** item.
 Also, the catalog.json file is updated when a new dataset is put into that S3 bucket.

 Note, currently this specification is defined around "s3://" architecture with some support for "https://" endpoints; future versions may support other protocols.